-Esther Chitambala, 20, is an intern for the Copperbelt Health Education Project (CHEP), a longtime partner of Cecily's Fund in Zambia.
-Next, Esther hopes to be able to train to be a nurse at a college in Western Province - her future looks bright.
+Esther Chitambala, 20, is an intern for the Copperbelt Health Education Project (CHEP), a long-time partner of Cecily's Fund in Zambia.
+She's looking to train as a nurse at a college in Western Province - her future looks bright.

 The situation hasn't always been as positive for Esther.
 She has overcome dramatic challenges to reach this point in her life.
 That she has come so far is testament both to the impact that Cecily's Fund support can have, and to the incredible tenacity and determination of young Zambians like Esther.

 Esther was born in Mufulira in 1999, and her father passed away when she was just 11 months old.
 Her mother, lacking education and suffering a serious loss of income, could not provide for Esther and her four older siblings.
 The family moved to Kitwe in order to live with Esther's aunt.

 These years were very difficult.
 Esther's aunt was diagnosed with cancer, had to have her leg amputated and could no longer work.
 "When I started going to school", Esther says, "my mother could not afford to get me a school uniform and shoes.
 My friends would tease me and that was a painful experience."